Skip to the main content

 IPPE

-• We pay for 1 patient IPPE per lifetime no later than the first 12 months after the patient’s Part B benefits eligibility date
+• We cover 1 IPPE per lifetime for patients within the first 12 months after their Part B benefits eligibility date

 • We pay IPPE costs if the provider accepts assignment